KB Home (KBH) Shares Up Despite Recent Market Volatility

 Conclusion

-To put it simply, KB Home (KBH) has had a better performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+To wrap up, the performance of KB Home (KBH) has been better in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.